Many people suffer from back pain when bending forward without knowing why.

 So instead of preventing it, you will facilitate it and make it worse.

 And this will cause some other problems as well.

-I think that this believe comes from a study that looked at flexing the spine and what happend with the intervertebral disc.
+I think that this belief comes from a study that looked at flexing the spine and what happened with the intervertebral disc.

 But what they did was flexing the spine 80.000 times at a rate of 1 time per second.

 When you bend your arm for 80.000 times at a rate of 1 time per second, you will tear your arm muscles for sure.

 But that doesn’t mean that flexing it is going to hurt you.

 Your body is well capable of restoring any inflicted damage.

 The same happens when working out.
 The muscle ache you feel after is damage to your muscles.
 But what your body does is make them stronger after that to, prevent any damage happening in the future.

 I don’t know if this also works for your intervertebral disc, but I’m positive that it doesn’t cause back pain or a herniated disc.